arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 |      Watermark Sensor Input 15     |           WATERMARK_CH015          |
 |      Watermark Sensor Input 16     |           WATERMARK_CH016          |

-Watermark sensors are capable of measuring the physical force holding the water in the soil.
-Those measurements are correlated with the effort plants have to make to extract water from the soil, a really interesting data for agricultural applications.
+Watermark sensors can measure the physical force holding water in the soil.
+Those measurements are correlated with the effort plants have to make to extract water from the soil, which is really interesting data for agricultural applications.

 The measurement is done in Centibars, and we can use the following readings as a general guideline:

-- 0-10 Centibars: Saturated soil
+- 0 - 10 Centibars: Saturated soil
-- 10-30 Centibars: Soil is adequately wet (except coarse sands, which are drying)
+- 10 - 30 Centibars: Soil is adequately wet (except coarse sands, which are drying)
-- 30-60 Centibars: Usual range for irrigation (most soils)
+- 30 - 60 Centibars: Usual range for irrigation (most soils)
-- 60-100 Centibars: Usual range for irrigation in heavy clay
+- 60 - 100 Centibars: Usual range for irrigation in heavy clay
-- 100-200 Centibars: Soil is becoming dangerously dry - Proceed with caution!
+- 100 - 200 Centibars: Soil is becoming dangerously dry - Proceed with caution!

 ![Watermark sensor wiring](assets/watermark-wiring.png)

-Watermark sensors are resistive, so the Edge Control actually measures a resistance value that needs to be converted to a pressure unit, in this case, `centibars` or `kPa`.
+Watermark sensors are resistive, so the Edge Control measures a resistance value that needs to be converted to a pressure unit, in this case, `centibars` or `kPa`.
 For this, the function below is used:

 ```arduino
 /**